Kakki dam: History

 The Project plan was to create a reservoir by impounding Pampa River and another Reservoir by impounding Kakki River and connecting both the reservoirs by means of a tunnel to form a connected reservoir.
 Preliminary works and investigation was done in 1958 and the dam construction was started in 1960.
 Initial surveillance and mapping was completed in 1961.
-The housing colonies for the staffs were built after the project was conceived.
+The housing colonies for the staff were built after the project was conceived.
 The work of Pamba Dam started in 1962.
-The anathode dam was constructed along with Pamba dam.
+The Anathode dam was constructed along with Pamba Dam.
 The concrete Kakki Dam was finished in 1966.
 The tunnel to connect the two reservoirs was built and was lined by concrete.
 The power house was built with American aid.
 In April 1966 two generators were commissioned.
-It was inaugurated in 1967 August 28 by V. V. Giri the deputy president of India.
+It was inaugurated on 28 August 1967 by V. V. Giri then deputy president of India.